Starting Your Own Subscription Business with Prestashop

 The first step to success in the business is establishing loyalty and trust among customers.
 It is not the money.
 Never.
 Customers hunt for values through experience.
 If you offer a very good product or a service, they will stick with you.

-We have launched SOO Paypal Subscriptions & Recurring Payment about 1 year ago in a small way.
+We have launched Paypal Subscriptions & Recurring Payment about 1 year ago in a small way.
 We wanted to offer a simple, easy-to-use subscription solution for Prestashop merchants, and we have more than 500+ downloads!

 Even if your product or service does not have a large advertising budget than the competition, they will recommend your product with their partners or customers.